 Our development of an inclusive and equitable approach to building best teams has fostered a gender-balanced and ethnically diverse community of investigators: 50% women, 16% Māori, 9% Asian, and 2.6% Pasifika.
 Our research capability spans all career stages, and we have built mentoring and advisory roles into projects to support growth into research leadership.

 Te Pūnaha Matatini has a sponsorship policy for all hosted and sponsored events, and a Code of Conduct for all members of the Te Pūnaha Matatini Community.
 All Te Pūnaha Matatini investigators and members of the Te Pūnaha Matatini Whānau are expected to be cognisant of the policy and Code, and to implement them.

 Supporting the distinctive contribution of Māori to Aotearoa New Zealand

 We provide funded opportunities for Māori undergraduate and postgraduate students to work on research projects and develop skills in network science, computational approaches to data, and other skills.

 Promoting diversity in science and academia

-Our Code of Conduct, Sponsorship Policy, and Equity, Diversity, Access, and Inclusion Policy and Guidelines have been shared widely and adapted for use by a number of national and international research organisations and professional bodies, including the Royal Society Te Apārangi.
+Our Code of Conduct and Sponsorship Policy have been shared widely and adapted for use by a number of national and international research organisations and professional bodies, including the Royal Society Te Apārangi.

-We demonstrate our commitment to workplace wellness through flexible working, containing meetings within school hours, supporting caregiver attendance at our hui and other events, encouraging and holding a variety of different types of team events, and making sure no-one comes to work on their birthday!
+We demonstrate our commitment to workplace wellness through flexible working, containing meetings within school hours, supporting caregiver attendance at our hui and other events, and making sure no-one comes to work on their birthday!